Rt. Hon. Sir William Augustus Forbes Erskine1

 Maj.-Gen. Sir Allan Henry Shafto Adair, 6th Bt.1

 Maj.-Gen. Sir Allan Henry Shafto Adair, 6th Bt. was born on 3 November 1897.2 He was the son of Sir Robert Shafto Adair, 5th Bt. and Mary Bosanquet.2 He married Enid Violet Ida Ward, daughter of William Humble Dudley Ward and Hon.
-Eugenie Violet Adele Brett, on 28 April 1919.1 He died in 1988.1
+Eugenie Violet Adele Brett, on 28 April 1919.1 He died on 4 August 1988 at age 90 at Westminster, London, England.1,3

-He was educated at Harrow School, Harrow on the Hill, London, England.2 He fought in the First World War between 1916 and 1919.2 He was decorated with the award of the Military Cross (M.C.) (and bar (1919)) in 1918.1 He fought in the Second World War between 1939 and 1945, where he was mentioned in despatches and was wounded.2 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1940.1 He was decorated with the award of the LEgion of Honour.2 He was invested as a Companion, Order of the Bath (C.B.) in 1945.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1 He gained the rank of Major-General in the service of the Grenadier Guards.1 He succeeded to the title of 6th Baronet Adair [U.K., 1838] on 9 October 1949.2 He was Lieutenant of the Queen's Bodyguard, Yeoman of the Guard between 1951 and 1967.2 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1957.2 He held the office of Justice of the Peace (J.P.) for Suffolk.2 He was Colonel of the Greandier Guards in 1961.2 He held the office of Deputy Lieutenant (D.L.) of County Antrim.2 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1967.2
+He was educated at Harrow School, Harrow, London, EnglandG.2 He fought in the First World War between 1916 and 1919.2 He was awarded the Military Cross (M.C.) in 1918 and bar (1919.)1 He fought in the Second World War between 1939 and 1945, where he was mentioned in despatches and was wounded.2 He was awarded the Distinguished Service Order (D.S.O.) in 1940.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.2 He was appointed Companion, Order of the Bath (C.B.) in 1945.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)1 He gained the rank of Major-General in the Grenadier Guards.1 He succeeded as the 6th Baronet Adair [U.K., 1838] on 9 October 1949.2 He was Lieutenant of the Queen's Bodyguard, Yeoman of the Guard between 1951 and 1967.2 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1957.2 He held the office of Justice of the Peace (J.P.) for Suffolk.2 He was Colonel of the Grenadier Guards in 1961.2 He held the office of Deputy Lieutenant (D.L.) of County Antrim.2 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1967.2 On his death, his baronetcy became extinct.3

 Children of Maj.-Gen. Sir Allan Henry Shafto Adair, 6th Bt. and Enid Violet Ida Ward